Kickstart & Magneto

 This one had all the right credentials.
 Restored between 1992 and ’95 by a dedicated Scott enthusiast.
 Carefully owned and admired for three decades.
 Still wearing many of the components it left the factory with nearly a century ago.
 Not just pretty — authentic.

-It hammered for £8,338 including premium.
+It hammered for £8,338.
 In today’s market, that feels like rather a lot of motorcycle for the money.
-Not cheap — good things rarely are — but compelling value for a machine with this level of history, engineering interest, and rarity.
+Not cheap but compelling value for a machine with this level of history, engineering interest and rarity.

 You can almost picture the new owner wheeling it into a garage lit like a gentleman’s study, pouring a whisky, and losing a good hour simply looking at it.